exoplatform/exo-documentation/docs/Manage-Space.rst

 2. A popup is displayed containing all information related to the space creation.

+3. The space creator must enter a space name (3 to 200 characters) and may enter an optional description (max 255 characters).

 |image23|

 3. The space creator must enter a space name (3 to 200 characters)